landenf/Settlers-of-Catan/README.md

 # Settlers of Catan

 ## Overview
-- **Brief Description**: Overview At its core, Catan is a settlement-building game.
+- **Brief Description**: Overview at its core, Catan is a settlement-building game.
 You and up to three other players will compete to earn resources and construct buildings across a small island.
 You’ll be trading with other players to grab the resources you most need, and placing down new roads and settlements to earn Victory Points (VP).
 - **Key Features**: Our version of online catan is a multi-player online video game based on the origional board game.
 It will feature up to four players, the ability to buy roads and settlements, as well as obtaining victory points.

 ## Task